 We are happy to provide Healthy Start Services to our prenatal patients.
-These services include care coordination, smoking cessation, parenting and child development education, bereavement counseling, breastfeeding education, car seat safety education and community referral.
+These services include care coordination, smoking cessation, parenting and child development education, bereavement counseling, breastfeeding education, car seat safety education, stress managment courses and community referral.
 There is no cost to the family and this program is not based on income.
 You will fill out a Healthy Start risk assessment questionnaire to determine eligibility or you can request a specific service.
 The goals of Healthy Start are to improve pregnancy outcomes, to reduce infant mortality rates and to promote healthy growth and development.
-For more information please see J. Lee Johnson when you are in our office or call her at 850-769-0338 ext.
-178.
+For more information please see Jennifer Bunnell when you are in our office or call her at 850-769-0338 ext.
+180.